Azure/terraform-cdk-constructs/src/azure-queryrulealert/README.md

     location: 'eastus',
   });

+  // Create a Log Analytics Workspace import * as law from "../azure-loganalytics";
+  const logAnalyticsWorkspace = new la.Workspace(this, 'myLogAnalytics', {
+      name: 'myLogAnalytics',
+      location: 'eastus',
+      resource_group_name: resourceGroup.name,
+    });

-  // Create a Scheduled Query Rule Alert with defult settings import * as queryalert from "../azure-queryrulealert";
+  // Create a Scheduled Query Rule Alert with defult settings in Log Analytics Workspace import * as queryalert from "../azure-queryrulealert";
   const queryRuleAlert = new queryalert.QueryRuleAlert(this, 'queryRuleAlert', {
     name: `qra-${this.name}`,